Christmas - Margaret Fulton New softcover cookbook

 See cookbooks by other Celeb Chefs & Favourite Cooks click here

-New hardcover book.
-337 pages, lots of beautiful colour photos with delicious recipes and delightful Victorian Christmas illustrations throughout.
-Published October 2008
+New softcover book.
+336 pages, lots of beautiful colour photos with delicious recipes and delightful Victorian Christmas illustrations throughout.
+First published 2008, this edition published 2010

 From fun filled celebrations with friends to sumptuous meals shared with loved ones, Christmas festivities are all about food.

 To help you enjoy the pleasures of the season, Australia's well-loved cookery writer Margaret Fulton has created this delightful and comprehensive book of Christmas recipes.

 Spread your Christmas table with indulgent traditional favourites or fresh summertime flavours.
 Christmas is an essential companion for a memorable and joyful festive season.

 Recipes include Red Currant Glazed Roast Goose, Barbecued King Prawns, Rich Christmas Pudding and Coconut and Mascarpone Pavlova Log.